The Renewable Energy Law Review: New Zealand

 - a long-term operation and maintenance agreement, particularly for wind and geothermal projects;

 - land rights agreements, which often take the form of leases or easements, depending on the nature of the project;

-- a transmission services agreement (TSA) and a connection works agreement each with Transpower, to allow connection to the national grid and transmission of output from the projects; and
+- a transmission services agreement (TSA) and a connection works agreement each with Transpower, to allow connection to the national grid and transmission of output from the projects, or a connection agreement with an EDB for access to a distribution network; and

 - a resource consent for the project.

 Security structures generally follow international standards with security being held by the financier directly or (where there are multiple financiers) by a security trustee under a security trust structure.
 Security typically comprises 'all-asset' security provided by the project vehicle (including over rights under project contracts, interests in land and consents and licences) and 'share' security given by the holding entity.
 In addition, financiers will normally have the benefit of direct deeds with project contract counterparties.